solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ## Summary

-A new way to distribute epoch rewards across multiple blocks is proposed to address the current performance problems associated with the reward distribution in a single block at the start of the epoch.
+A new way to distribute epoch rewards across multiple blocks is proposed to address the current performance problems associated with epoch reward distribution in a first block of a new epoch.

 ## Motivation